ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alerts-explained/other-services/postfix.md

 *How do I fix this?*

 First, you should make sure that all devices on your network are not infected.
-After you've determined your network is clean and that no unauthorized traffic is going out, you may need to request that your IP address be removed from the relevant list.
+After you've determined your network is clean and that no unauthorised traffic is going out, you may need to request that your IP address be removed from the relevant list.
 Each list will have guidance on how how to do this for their service.

 ```eval_rst
    .. title:: Postfix Rules Explained